A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and

 Replacing the models with their surrogates drastically reduces the total computational time of the analysis.
 This gain is essential in computationally demanding uncertainty quantification tasks, such as propagation or inference.
 In this study, we observed that by using a well-trained surrogate model, we could speed up one simulation run from $10 \sim 15$ s to only $0.005 \sim 0.007$ s with acceptable accuracy.

 The current section offers insights into analysis of predictive abilities in Section~\ref{sec:pred_abilities} and model comparison in Section~\ref{sec:model_comparison} using the surrogate-based Bayesian validation framework introduced in Section \ref{sec:bayes}.
-Additionally, we assess the influence of various modeling parameters onto the final model prediction, performing the global sensitivity analysis in \Cref{sec:sensitivity}.
+Additionally, we assess the influence of various modeling parameters onto the final model prediction, performing the global sensitivity analysis in Section~\ref{sec:sensitivity}.

-\subsection{Global Sensitivity Analysis}
+\subsection{Global sensitivity analysis}

-In this section, we analyze how the variability of the model response quantities, introduced in \Cref{sec:square-response}, at the selected data extraction points (\Cref{fig:data-extraction-points}), is affected by the variability of each input variable or combinations thereof.
+In this section, we analyze how the variability of the model response quantities introduced in Section~\ref{sec:square-response} at the selected data extraction points (Figure~\ref{fig:data-extraction-points}) is affected by the variability of each input variable or combinations thereof.
 This is achieved via a sensitivity analysis.
-Various sensitivity analysis approaches have been developed in the recent years.
-For an extensive review of different techniques, see \cite{iooss2015review}.
+Various sensitivity analysis approaches have been developed in recent years.
+For an extensive review of different techniques, we refer the reader to~\cite{iooss2015review}.
 In the current paper, we explore the connection of polynomial representation to a global sensitivity measures \cite{oladyshkin2012global} and use the so-called \textit{Sobol indices} \cite{sobol1993sensitivity}, derived from a variance decomposition of model outputs in terms of contributions of each input parameter or combinations thereof.
-Using Sobol decomposition, one can describe the total variance of the model in terms of the sum of the summands' variances.
+Using the Sobol decomposition, one can describe the total variance of the model in terms of the sum of the summands' variances.
 This variance decomposition is extensively explained in~\cite{sudret2008global}.
-Leveraging the orthonormality of the polynomial chaos basis, the authors also derive so-called PC-based Sobol indices.
-The idea behind these indices is as follows: once the PC representation of the model in \eqref{eq:PCE_Trunc} is available, the expansion coefficients $c_{\bm{\alpha}}$ are simply gathered according to the dependency of each basis polynomial, square-summed and normalized \begin{linenomath*}
+Leveraging the orthonormality of the polynomial chaos basis, the authors also derive the so-called PC-based Sobol indices.
+The idea behind these indices is as follows: once the PC representation of the model in \eqref{eq:PCE_Trunc} is available, the expansion coefficients $c_{\vec{\alpha}}$ are simply gathered according to the dependency of each basis polynomial, square-summed and normalized